Weybridge railway station: Amenities and immediate surroundings

 A pub with large car park, nightclub and Saint George's Hill adjoin the north and east of the station respectively.
 The business estate, museum of Brooklands and Brooklands College adjoin the other sides.
 The station is close to the approximate midpoint of the medieval parish boundaries of Weybridge.

 Bus routes 436, 515 and the Cobham Chatterbus serve the station.

+In popular culture

+Scenes of the Dam Busters were filmed at the station, as Wallis had lived nearby.